Winning Streak Continues for Riana Development Network (RDN)

 Maya Duverger

-Maya has been an outstanding member of the Year 5 & 6 class at Saturday School, and her achievement of the Jack Petchey Leadership Award is a true reflection of her exceptional qualities.
-She consistently demonstrates leadership through her supportive and encouraging nature, particularly when helping peers solve problems.
-Maya is naturally inquisitive and shows a strong desire to deepen her understanding of new concepts, especially in English and Maths.
+Maya has been an exceptional member of the Year 5 & 6 class at Saturday School.
+Her achievement of the Jack Petchey Leadership Award reflects her outstanding qualities.
+She consistently demonstrates leadership through her supportive and encouraging nature, especially when helping peers solve problems.

-This year, Maya has shown exceptional courage and enthusiasm in her learning, resulting in her early progression to the Year 7 class during the summer term.
+Maya is naturally inquisitive and shows a strong desire to deepen her understanding of new concepts, particularly in English and Maths.
+This year, she has displayed remarkable courage and enthusiasm in her learning.
+As a result, she progressed to the Year 7 class during the summer term.
 Her academic achievements are a testament to her dedication and positive attitude.

 Sarah Telford